EngineerBetter/concourse-up/README.md

 It then uses Terraform to deploy the following infrastructure:

+- An elastic load balancer
-- A VPC, with subnets and routing
+- A VPC, with public and private subnets and routing
-- A load balancer
+- A NAT gateway for outbound traffic from the private subnet
 - An S3 bucket which BOSH uses as a blobstore
 - An IAM user that can access the blobstore
 - An IAM user that can deploy EC2 instances and update load balancers